Sergio Crespo-Garcia: keeping an eye on retinal diseases

 As diabetes also affects the eyes, Sergio Crespo-Garcia discovers the world of the retina, more specifically that of retinal vascular diseases.
 It is precisely this subject that he will decide to study during his doctorate in biomedicine at the University Hospital of Charity in Berlin.

-“When I read more about this tiny organ, I was fascinated to learn how complex it was with its 50 types of cells so well organized.
+“When I read more regarding this tiny organ, I was fascinated to learn how complex it was with its 50 types of cells so well organized.
 If one of them does not work well, everything falls apart and vision becomes impossible.
-By meeting several people with blindness due to retinal disorders, I understood how such a small organ could have a huge impact on people’s quality of life.
+By meeting several people with blindness due to retinal disorders, I understood how such a small organ might have a huge impact on people’s quality of life.
 And I wanted to have a therapeutic approach to help them,” he says.

 Determined to further his knowledge of the retina and related disorders, he trained at the University of Lincoln, UK, to improve his diagnoses and understanding of blindness.